 This uses a simple 4-scale assessment of the adequacy and rigour of each of the steps within the Open Standards process, and can also be used in a peer review process.
-Subject to availability of groups, the first self-assessment is scheduled for August 2014 which will establish the baseline for the current CAPs.
 Recognising that the groups developing the CAPs so far have had very different levels of capacity during the CAP development, the initial baseline assessment will be used to set objectives for the CAP plans themselves.
 The goal overall is for all CAPs to be at level 3 or 4 for at least 80% of the steps within 3 years of commencement.